 Heavily fortified garrisons protected the 6 cataracts along the Nile in the south.
 The desert bordered Egypt on the east and west, and the Mediterranean provided protection in the north.

-Great trade routes ran from Palestine, across the Sinai, into Egypt, which allowed for easy entry into the country.
+Egypt's most vulnerable region lie in the northeast Delta.
+It was here that traffic chiefly entered into Egypt.
+Throughout ancient Israel Israelites entered Egypt frequently in times of trouble or distress.
+Great trade routes ran from Israel, across the Sinai, into Egypt.
+These routes allowed for easy entry into the country.
 These routes also made Egypt vulnerable to attack.

 Are you a student of Egyptian history?
 Palestine history?
 Give us your